margo-py/margo-py/README.md

 <p align="center">
   <br>
-  <a href="https://www.youtube.com/watch?v=FyQi79aYfxU&t=4s" style="color: #9d4edd;"><em>A frustrated creative at heart.
-Sometimes passionate about sciences and maths, but sometimes finds it hard.
-An advocate for lifelong-learning.
+  A creative at heart.
+Frustrated in AI, computer sciences and maths, but an advocate for lifelong-learning.
+  <a href="https://www.youtube.com/watch?v=FyQi79aYfxU&t=4s" style="color: #9d4edd;"><em>
   DFTBA!</em></a>
 </p>